kbenavente24/Photo-Management-App/README.md

 It has also served as a valuable learning platform to practice the overall software development process, including creating detailed design documents such as user stories, sequence diagrams, and class diagrams.
 This preparation helped me organize requirements, model system behavior, and plan the application’s architecture before coding.
 In the future, I plan to integrate a lightweight database (such as SQLite for local storage) to store photo metadata like tags, dates, and user-defined categories.

 ## 🚧 Status:
-In Development – Core UI and photo importing/browsing is functional.
-Currently working on album creation functionality and favoriting system.
+In Development – Currently working on sorting features.

 ## 💡Features (Planned and Implemented)